Welcome to the PuzzleNation Blog 2018 Holiday Gift Guide!

 Bring the insane real-life rivalry of paleontologists Cope and Marsh to life in The Great Dinosaur Rush!
 As you collect fossils and discover your own unique dinosaur, you must also steal bones, sabotage other scientists, and more!
 Show off your cunning and creativity in this game that proves historical truth is weirder than fiction! ($50)

-[Check out our full product review of Mr. Lister’s Quiz Shootout by clicking here!]
+[Check out our full review of Cat Crimes by clicking here!]

 Puzzometry (jigsaw puzzle)